canvastools/figma-plugin-preact-ui/README.md

 render(<App />, document.getElementById("root")!)
 ```

 The CSS provides design tokens and component styles.
-It is controlled by the `.figma-light` or `.figma-dark` classes provided by Figma in the plugin window.
+Theming is controlled by the `.figma-light` or `.figma-dark` classes provided by Figma in the plugin window.

 ### Use tokens (CSS variables)